 The Reggio Approach derives its name from its place of origin, Reggio Emilia, a city located in Emilia Romagna in Northern Italy.
 Shortly after World War II, Loris Malaguzzi, a young teacher and the founder of this unique system, joined forces with the parents of this region to provide childcare for young children.
-Inspired by the need for women to return to the workforce, this education system has developed over the last 50 years into a unique program that has caught the attention of early childhood educators worldwide.
+The Reggio approach was inspired by the need for women to return to the workforce.
+This education system has developed over the last 50 years into a unique program that has caught the attention of early childhood educators worldwide.

-– An image of the child as a strong, capable creator in his or her own learning.
-We see each child as competent and full of potential.
-We focus on understanding and bringing out the child’s viewpoint and abilities.
+An image of the child as a strong, capable creator in his or her own learning.
+Each child is competent and full of potential.
+The focus is on understanding and bringing out the child’s viewpoint and abilities.

-– The centrality of expressive arts in learning.
-We give children the opportunity to look at, experience, and express their world in many different ways, and encourage them to use all their senses.
+The centrality of expressive arts is in learning.
+We give children the opportunity to look at, experience, and express their world in many different ways and they are encouraged to use all their senses.
 Loris Malaguzzi, founder of the Reggio Approach spoke about the hundred languages of children.
 We value each child’s capacity to communicate through languages such as music, painting, drawing, art, clay, collage, imaginative play, movement, dance, emotional expression, friendship, poetry and song-writing.

-– Education as the continuous interaction, exchange and collaboration between teachers, children and parents.
-Teachers, parents and children are encouraged to collaborate, exchange feedback, compare, negotiate, hypothesize and problem-solve in groups.
+Education is the continuous interaction, exchange, and collaboration between teachers, children and parents.
+Teachers, parents and children are encouraged to collaborate, exchange feedback, compare, negotiate, hypothesize, and problem-solve in groups.
 Multiple perspectives promote a sense of belonging to the group as well as the uniqueness of self

-– Documentation as a means to collect information, observations and learning.
-It can be in the form of observations, photography, video, conversation transcripts and/or visual mediums like paint, wire, clay or drawing materials.
+Documentation is used as a means to collect information, observations, and learning.
+It can be in the form of observations, photography, video, conversation transcripts, and/or visual mediums like paint, wire, clay or drawing materials.
 Teachers use documentation to identify strengths, ideas, and next steps to support learning.

-– An emergent curriculum that builds upon the interests of children.
-Topics for study emerge from the talk of children, through community or family events, as well as the known interests of children.
+An emergent curriculum is one that builds upon the interests of children.
+Topics for study emerge from the talk of children, through community or family events as well as the known interests of children.
 The emergent curriculum model provides the perfect complement for infusing Jewish values and traditions into the Reggio Emilia experience.
-Community and seasonal activities, such as the High Holidays, candlelighting, and donating to charity, meld seamlessly into the framework of incorporating the natural life rhythms into the learning experience.
+Community and seasonal activities, such as the High Holidays, candle lighting, and donating to charity, meld seamlessly into the framework of incorporating the natural life rhythms into the learning experience.